eagle-io/docs/source/topics/views/list/index.rst

 Signal Strength
 	Displays the signal strength when the Data Source is using a Scout modem.
 Alarms
 	An alarm icon will be shown if there are any active or acknowledged alarms on or within the Source.
-Click or touch the alarm icon to display the alarm panel.
+Click or touch the alarm icon to display the Alarm Panel.
 Subscribe
 	Click or touch the subscribe icon to subscribe to the Nodes you would like to receive notifications for.
-You must have subscribe privillege for the Workspace.
+You must have *subscribe notifications* permission for the Workspace.
 If the Source contains parameters, a subscription panel will be displayed so you can toggle your subscription preferences indiviually or all together.
 Properties
 	Show the Node properties dialog.

 Parameters
 ~~~~~~~~~~